mrmatho/da-slides/pages/data-visualisations-streamlit.md

 Each time you create a streamlit app, put it in a new folder.
 Use `app.py` as the name of the file by convention.

 ---
+layout: center
+---

+# Streamlit App Structure

+Streamlit apps are structured as a series of commands that are executed in order.
+Each command generates a part of the app's user interface.

+Every time a user input occurs, the whole page reloads.
+This allows for interactivity, but it also means that you need to be careful about how you structure your app.

+---